Glass electrode: Interfering ions

-Because of the ion-exchange nature of the glass membrane, it is possible for some other ions to concurrently interact with ion-exchange centres of the glass and distort the linear dependence of the measured electrode potential on pH or other electrode functions.
+Because of the ion-exchanging nature of the glass membrane, it is possible for some other ions to concurrently interact with ion-exchange sites of the glass, distorting the linear dependence of the measured electrode potential on pH or other electrode functions.
 In some cases, it is possible to change the electrode function from one ion to another.
-For example, some silicate pPNAelectrodes can be changed to pAg function by soaking in a silver salt solution.
+For example, some silicate pPNA electrodes can be changed to pAg function by soaking in a silver salt solution.